csiro-data-school/2020-03-03_training/_episodes/05-memory.md

 > overwhelming your learners' short-term memory?
 >
 > Take 10 minutes to draw the concept maps and share with your neighbor.
-> Write "*done*" in the Etherpad chat once you have finished.
 {: .challenge}

 > ## Other Uses of Concept Maps